mavi888/workshop-aws-getting-started-amplify/docs/initialize-app.md

 6. Accept the default values for source directory path, distribution directory path and build command, start command

-7. Select Yes when you want to use an AWS profile
+7. Select Yes when asked if you want to use an AWS profile.

 8. Select the default profile when prompted